UmmarFarooq14/Shell-Scripting-Journey/Shell/Practice-Day/text.md

     echo -n "Hello, world!"

-Check which shell you are using and list all available shells on your system
+Check which shell you are using and list all available shells on your system:
 -----------------------------------------------------------------------------

       1) echo $SHELL